ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

 `LinearElastic` and `NonLinearElastic` classes are designed in a generic way.
 This means that they could be directly used for any $n$-dimensional finite element in the geometrically linear and non-linear cases.
-They inherit from the class `PowerBasisFE`, which helps to arrange the nodal degrees of freedom in a `FlatInterleaved` format.
+They inherit from the class `FEBases`, which helps to arrange the nodal degrees of freedom in a `FlatInterleaved` format.
 Refer DUNE[@sander2020dune] for more details.
 The constructor for both classes of elements has the following signature:

 ```cpp